-It is each skipper’s responsibility to insure that the yacht meets all race requirements and that the necessary equipment is aboard and is in good working order.
-As in years past, captains are encouraged to contact an inspector early in the spring and schedule an inspection for as soon as the boat is ready for sailing and properly outfitted for the race.
-A list of inspectors can be found at the right.
-The onboard inspection typically takes a couple of hours if the skipper or representative has everything ready and laid out for review by the inspector.
-If yacht is poorly prepared, or not prepared, the inspector may ask to reschedule.
+Bermuda Race inspectors are a great resource for first time and veteran racers.
+As an ally and advisor, an inspector can provide guidance on complying with race requirements and purchasing the most appropriate safety gear.
+Captains are encouraged to contact an inspector early in the spring and remain in touch while preparing for inspection.
+Proper planning and preparation early in the process can avoid common noncompliances which necessitate multiple return visits by inspectors as the start draws nearer.
+The inspection itself should be scheduled for as soon as the boat is ready for sailing and properly outfitted for the race.
+A list of inspectors can be found on the Official Notice Board.
+The onboard inspection typically takes no more than an hour if the Captain or representative has everything ready and laid out for review by the inspector.
+If the yacht is poorly prepared, or not prepared, the inspector may ask to reschedule.

-The inspection is an excellent time to ask questions of the inspector about the requirements and get useful tips on seamanship and safety practices.
-The inspector marks all items that passed inspection and makes notes on discrepancies that need fixing.
+The inspection is an excellent time to ask questions of the inspector about the race and get useful tips on seamanship and safety practices.
+The inspector marks all items that passed inspection and makes notes on any discrepancies that need fixing.
 If the boat is not adequately prepared at the time of inspection, the inspector will need to return when the discrepancies have been resolved.
-The captain must be sure all discrepancies are resolved and re-inspected by the last day of inspections.
+The Captain must be sure all discrepancies are resolved and re-inspected by the deadline.

 Penalties for Missing the Deadline

-All yachts will need to have their inspections complete no later than 1700, June 6, 2014.
-Boats missing the deadline will be subject to penalties, including elapsed time penalties, as outlined in the Notice of Race.
+All yachts will need to have their inspections complete no later than 1700, June 1, 2018.
+Boats missing the deadline will be subject to penalties as outlined in the Notice of Race.

-Post-race inspections may be conducted at the discretion of the BROC.
-A portion of the fleet, including those whose finish times make them likely to receive a trophy, will be re-inspected in Bermuda.
-Special attention will be paid to Required On Board Documentation.
+Post-race inspections may be conducted at the discretion of the BROC or race committee.
+A portion of the fleet, including those whose finish times make them likely to receive a trophy, is re-inspected in Bermuda after every race.
+In 2016, 90% of finishers were inspected on arrival in Bermuda and that number continues to grow with each edition of the race.
 On rare occasions, an inspection in Bermuda has changed the standings of a division.